Stanley131/Intelligence/ML/SVM.md

 4. How to solve it?
     - Cannot simply take the derivative w, b, theta and examine the stationary points
     - Why? cuz Gradient not zero at the function minima respecting the constraints.
+    - The dimentsion is n+ d + 1.
+5. Detour : Constrained Optimization
+    - minize f(x)
+    - Feasible problem: assume there is one x such that it satisfying the problem
+    - projection methods: start with a feasible solutions x0, and find x1 that is slightly lower objective value, if xj violates the constraints, project back to the contraints.
+    - Penalty methods
+    - The Lagrange Penalty Method:
+        L(x, lambda)  = f(x)  + sum